Why It Is Imperative to Vet Your Wealth Management Advisor

 Ensure They’re Interested in Finding Out Exactly What You Want

-It's important to vet your advisor to ensure they are interested in who you are, what's important to you, and what you are looking to accomplish with your wealth.
+It's important to vet your advisors to ensure they are interested in who you are, what's important to you, and what you are looking to accomplish with your wealth.

-If your advisor won't take the time to understand your vision truly, then how could they possibly help you attain what you truly want?
+If your advisors won't take the time to understand your vision truly, then how could they possibly help you attain what you truly want?

 The following fundamental questions are what your wealth management advisor should be asking you, before anything else: